peachMMZ/pegboard/README.md

 ## Contact the Author
 - Email: horselm@outlook.com

-## Acknowledgements
+## Notice
 This README file was generated with the assistance of AI.
+Please review and verify the information before use.